ECE-2024/ECE-250-Test-Cases/terminal.md

-# Running, Debugging, and Testing C++ code remotely on ECE Ubuntu Servers through the terminal
+# Running, Debugging, and Testing code remotely via terminal
 This document covers how to run, debug, and test C++ code remotely on the ECE Ubuntu Servers via a terminal.

 ## Requirements